stinefm/relsad/docs/source/usage.rst

     Isw1 = IntelligentSwitch(name="Isw1", disconnector=DL2a)

 A failure rate for the intelligent switch can also be added to the component.
+There can only be one intelligent switch on each disconnector.

 A sensor can be added on a line::

     S1 = Sensor(name="S1", line=L2)

 Failure rates and repair time of the sensor can be added to the component.
+There can only be on sensor on each line.

 .....................................